mpgthub/OpenVPN-KillSwitch/README.md

 ```
 ufw is firewall, similar to iptables.
 Set of specific firewall rules will make sure "killswitch" is enforced.
 Basically, you block all Internet access for your local connection (except access to VPN server(s) on port 443).
 And allow only VPN (tun0) connection to reach Internet.
 Edit the script ["openvpn-killswitch-ufw.sh"](openvpn-killswitch-ufw.sh) according to your needs.
+The script is self explanatory and contains all neccesary comments.
 First time run it manually.
 Don't forget to "chmod 0755"

 Add entry to crontab so rules will be loaded on boot:
 ```